Mostly 3D printed discone antenna

 If you want to modify this project or check several dimensions, the CAD files can be found under the link which is placed at the bottom of this page.

-Below you can see several other renderings:
+Below you can see several other renders:

 Discone antenna - Render